Right to Die at Home Bill [HL]

 Overview

-This bill aims to establish a legal right for eligible individuals in England and Wales to die at home or in their chosen place of residence.
-It mandates the government to create regulations ensuring healthcare professionals facilitate this wish, provided a doctor assesses the person's life expectancy as three months or less.
+This bill aims to give eligible individuals in England and Wales the legal right to die at home or their chosen place of residence.
+It mandates the government to create regulations ensuring healthcare providers facilitate this right for those who are likely to die within three months.

 Description

-The Right to Die at Home Bill seeks to give individuals a legal right to die at home, subject to specific criteria.
+The Right to Die at Home Bill establishes a statutory right for eligible individuals to die at home.
 Key aspects include:

-• GP Notification: The bill requires individuals to inform their GP of their wish to die at home; this must be recorded in their medical records.
+- GP Notification: Individuals must inform their GP of their wish to die at home, requiring the GP to record this in their medical records.

-• Government Guidance and Promotion: The Secretary of State must create guidance for healthcare providers and raise public awareness of this right.
+- Government Guidance and Promotion: The Secretary of State will issue guidance for healthcare services and promote public awareness of the right.

 Government Spending